-I grew up in Seattle, but received my BFA in metalsmithing from Colorado State University.
+I grew up in Seattle, but received my Bachelor of Fine Arts degree in metalsmithing from Colorado State University.
 A cramped apartment, young son, and stint in jewelry manufacturing changed my mind about working in metal, so I have worked in other media for most of my career.
 When my son was seven, I found myself single with mouths to feed and house payments to make, so practicality led me to study nursing.
 I worked in oncology and hospice for 26 years until retiring in 2016.
 In the meantime, I married a wonderful man and we have just celebrated our 30th anniversary.
 I have 3 children, 2 grandchildren whom I love to spoil and, finally, time to create.

-Water-based is the closest description of my medium.
+Water-based is the closest description of my fine art medium.
 I started out with traditional watercolor technique but about 10 years ago I was introduced to silk dyeing, and the vibrancy of the colors with the luster of the fabric stole my heart.
 I am a realist in my more detailed work, but for small silk pieces and wearables I love to play with color and pattern.

 My newest passion is unrelated to anything painterly, but one could say it's also water based.